danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 The library should be included in the HTML file (as demonstrated in Chapter 1, "Getting started") so we can use the corresponding functions such as `p5.AudioIn()` and `getLevel()`.

-Like a button, you first declare the object, e.g. `let mic;`, and then set up the input source (usualy a computer microphone) and start to listen to the audio input (see the two lines in `setup()`).
+Like a button, you first declare the object, e.g. `let mic;` (see Line 1,) and then set up the input source (usualy a computer microphone) and start to listen to the audio input (see Lines 6-7 within `setup()`).
 When the entire sample code is executed, a popup screen from the browser will ask for permission to access the audio source.
 This audio capture only works if access is granted.

 <div class="columns" markdown=true>
 ![](ch4_1.png)